leveille/django-twittercard/README.markdown

   Same as twitter:creator, but the Twitter user's ID.

 * `url`: __required if not in OpenGraph__
+  Will fallback to *OpenGraph url* if available.
 Will default to the current page URL.
 Canonical URL of the card content.

 * `title`: __required if not in OpenGraph__
+  Will fallback to *OpenGraph title* if available.
 Title should be concise and will be truncated at 70 characters.

 * `description`: __required if not in OpenGraph__
+  Will fallback to *OpenGraph description* if available.
 A description that concisely summarizes the content of the page, as appropriate for presentation within a Tweet.
 Do not re-use the title text as the description, or use this field to describe the general services provided by the website.
 Description text will be truncated at the word to 200 characters.

 * `image`: __optional__
+  Will fallback to *OpenGraph image* if available.
 URL to a unique image representing the content of the page.
 Do not use a generic image such as your website logo, author photo, or other image that spans multiple pages.
 Images larger than 120x120px will be resized and cropped square based on longest dimension.
 Images smaller than 60x60px will not be shown.

 ## Photo TwitterCard